 - Screen Up.
 Screen Up is LCP’s quality improvement program that aims to increase breast, cervical, and colorectal cancer screening rates in every Louisiana community.
 Screen Up works towards this goal by providing quality improvement support to primary care clinics to increase breast, cervical, or colorectal cancer screening rates using national experts’ guidelines and evidenced based interventions.
 Screen Up targets clinics with low screening rates in areas with the highest numbers of new cases of late stage cancer and/or high Medicaid or uninsured population.
 The project works by providing participating clinics with trained practice coaches from LSU Health New Orleans to work with their staff on improving processes that affect screening rates.
 Participating clinic staff also receive professional development/training.

 - State Partnerships.
-The CDC issues under a number of grants under its Comprehensive Cancer Control Program (CCCP), with LCP at LSU being one of the rare academic recipients, presenting another unique learning opportunity for students.
-Charged with developing, building and providing technical assistance for partnerships and coalitions working to improve health in communities, LCCCP focuses on preventable cancers and two of its major risk factors: tobacco and obesity.
-Money from this grant therefore helps fund the above-mentioned LCCRT; the state’s nine Louisiana Healthy Communities Coalitions (LHCC) which work on community-led projects; and the State Cancer Plan.
+The CDC issues a number of grants under its Comprehensive Cancer Control Program (CCCP) with LCP at LSU Health New Orleans being one of the rare academic recipients, which presents a unique learning opportunity for students.
+Charged with developing, building, and providing technical assistance for partnerships and coalitions working to improve health in communities, LCCCP focuses on preventable cancers and two of its major modifiable risk factors: tobacco and obesity.
+Money from this grant helps fund LCCRT; the state’s nine Louisiana Healthy Communities Coalitions (LHCC) which work on community-led projects; and the State Cancer Plan.

 LCP efforts all entail a variety of functions, with LCP featuring experts in data and evaluation, community partnerships, communications, policy, professional development, specialized skills such as data visualization, and internal business staff.
-To find our more, contact Dr. Donna Williams, LCP Director and LSU Associate Professor at email@example.com.
+To find out more, contact Dr. Donna Williams, LCP Director and LSU Health New Orleans Professor at firstname.lastname@example.org